 Kenny Scharf (b.
 1958, United States) is a renowned artist affiliated with the 1980’s East Village Art movement in New York.
-Alongside his mentor Andy Warhol, and contemporaries like Jean-Michel Basquiat and Keith Haring, Scharf developed a distinct and uniquely personal artistic style.
+Scharf developed a distinct and uniquely personal artistic style in paintings as well as sculpture, alongside his mentor Andy Warhol, and contemporaries like Jean-Michel Basquiat and Keith Haring with whom he invented street art, a term and movement of the end of 20th century.
 References to popular culture reoccur throughout his works, such as appropriated cartoon characters from the Flintstones and Jetsons, as well as imagined anthropomorphic creatures.
 Through ecstatic compositions and a dazzling color palette, Scharf presents an immersive viewing experience that is both intimate and fresh.
 Scharf’s multifaceted practice—spanning painting, sculpture, installation work, murals, performance and fashion—reflects his dedication to the creation of dynamic forms of art that deconstruct existing artistic hierarchies, echoing the philosophy of Pop artists.
 Yet Scharf’s artistic significance expands beyond the art historical terrain of Pop Art; the artist instead coined the term “Pop Surrealist” to describe his one-of-a-kind practice.
 His inclusion in the 1985 Whitney Biennial marked the start of his international phenomenon, a reputation that continues to thrive today.

 - Keith Estiler - "Kenny Scharf Creates New Pop Surrealist Paintings for New York Exhibition", Hypebeast, September 10,2020 — 218.1 kB

 - Artnet News -"Studio Visit: Painter Kenny Scharf on the Superfood That Fuels His Work, and Why He Canʼt Stand Art About the Art World", Artnet News, September 8,2020 — 14.1 MB